 Mick: In addition, with our suite of tools, we can offer customers the right tool for the job rather than having a situation where we shoehorn in the tool of choice to cover all jobs.
 We can customise the solutions for a specific customer’s needs.
 We can then wrap the suite of tools in a reporting infrastructure that we will develop in-house to support the managed services.

-If you would like to know more about connected data services as well as how we can drive your cloud strategy, come to our next Cloud Strategies Event 2020.
+If you would like to know more about connected data services as well as how we can drive your cloud strategy, come to our series of Cloud Strategy webinars – held every week starting May 21st, 2020.